-Developing software that generates documents usually involves writing lots of code to layout the document.
+Developing software that generates documents can involve writing lots of code to layout the document.

-For example "page numbers on the bottom of a page" must have been solved a thousand times or more...
+For example: the code needed to display "page numbers on the bottom of a page" must have been written a thousand times or more...

 You don’t need to do it all over again!!

 The power of Docmosis lies in the fact that the templates inherit the powerful features of the underlying authoring tools: Microsoft Word or LibreOffice.

 Docmosis templates allows Developers and non-Developers to easily achieve common document related tasks such as: defining page size/orientation; creating headers and footers; page numbering; setting margins; without writing any code!

 In the image above the template defines: A4 Page Size, Portrait Orientation, Page Margins and Footer, Page Number / Total Number of Pages and Left / Centre / Right justified text - without writing any code.